Royal Theatre Toone: Ownership

-Since the theatre's humble foundation in the Marolles in 1830, and during its eventful history, nine showmen have succeeded the Toone dynasty.
-The transition does not necessarily take place from father to son, nor even within the same family, but is often transmitted through apprenticeship with the approval of the public, the narrator being enthroned by the previous owner.
-After Genty, the name Toone (Brussels' diminutive of Antoine) was adopted by all of the theatre's unrelated (with the exception of two) successive owners.
+Since the theatre's humble foundation in the Marolles in 1830, and during its chequered history, nine showmen have succeeded one another in the Toone dynasty.
+The transition is not necessarily from father to son, nor even within the same family, but is often passed on by apprenticeship with the approval of the audience, the narrator being "enthroned" by the previous owner.
+After Genty, the name Toone (Brussels' diminutive of Antoine) has been adopted by all of the theatre's unrelated (except two) successive owners.
 In 2003, the eighth "generation", Toone VIII, took office.